0xEdwinD/real-estate-app/README.md

 ### 🛠️ Installation Steps

 1. Download the `real-estate-app` directory.
-Click [here](https://download-directory.github.io/?url=https://github.com/RapidAPI/DevRel-Examples-External/tree/main/real-estate-app) to download it.

 2. Unzip the downloaded file and navigate to the working directory.